 University Department Uses Rugged Tablet Solution to Engage and Teach Students in the Field

 The University of Iowa department of Geographical Information Systems (GIS) is a department focused on conducting research and teaching students about social and biophysical systems and the events that shape the world.
-They focus on understanding these dynamics with emphasis on human-environment interactions as well as the science and technologies that are need to analyze, model, and visualize geographical processes.
+They focus on understanding these dynamics with emphasis on human-environment interactions as well as the science and technologies needed to analyze, model, and visualize geographical processes.

 Out in the field, the GIS Department uses a Light Detection and Ranging (LiDAR) machine to collect geographical data.
 LiDAR instruments project a laser at a surface and measure the time it takes to return to the machine.
 The light moves at a constant and known speed so the LiDAR instrument can calculate the distance between itself and the target with high accuracy.
 The University of Iowa GIS uses this technology to collect data that then allows students to view high-resolution maps to monitor different geological landscapes across years.